 And purple color is an indication of amino acids not only from sweat but from any biological fluids.
 This reason why they can be used in developing latent bloody fingerprints.
 (Source)

 2. DFO (1,8-diazafluoren-9-one)

-It can be used to develop blood fluorescent fingerprints on porous materials.
-The 1,2-indandione reagent reacts with amino acid irrespective to which biological fluids and generates highly fluorescent fingerprint ridges.
+It can be used to develop blood-fluorescent fingerprints on porous materials.
+The 1,2-indandione reagent reacts with amino acids irrespective to biological fluids and generates highly fluorescent fingerprint ridges.

 B. Protein Stains Reagents